nvb-uy/Prominent/PACK_CHANGELOG.md

 - Fixed crash when fighting the Fallen Icon
 - Fixed soul sand spawning stupidly rarely
 - Fixed end biomes having a square placement
+- Fixed end crashed ships and other BetterEnd structures having no loot
+- Fixed end cities' chests not being integrated with lootr
 - Fixed a ton of bugs from mod updates
 - Removed Peridot, Sapphire, Ruby, Steel and Bronze armors/tools from Tech Reborn (Replaced by other sets)
 - Removed Botania's cloaks